upendrakda/DSA/README.md

  - `)` with `(`
 3. Convert the modified expression to **postfix** using stack rules
 4. Reverse the postfix expression to obtain the **prefix expression**

 ---

+### 🧠 Algorithm: Infix to Prefix Conversion Using Stack

+1. Start
+2. Declare stack
+    - Define a character stack with array data[MAX]
+    - Initialize top = -1
+3. Read infix expression
+    - Input the infix expression as a string
+4. Reverse the infix expression
+5. Replace parentheses
+    - Replace every '(' with ')'
+    - Replace every ')' with '('
+6. Initialize prefix index
+    - Set j = 0
+7. Scan the modified infix expression from left to right
+8. If character is an operand
+    - Append the character to prefix array
+    - Increment j
+9. If character is ‘(’
+    - Push it onto the stack
+10. If character is ‘)’
+    - Pop operators from stack and append to prefix until ‘(’ is found
+    - Pop and discard ‘(’ from stack
+11. If character is an operator
+    - While stack is not empty and precedence of stack top > precedence of current operator
+        - Pop operator from stack and append to prefix
+    - Push current operator onto the stack
+12. Repeat steps 8 to 11 until end of expression
+13. Pop remaining operators
+    - Pop all remaining operators from stack and append to prefix
+14. Terminate string
+    - Append null character '\0'
+15. Reverse the obtained expression
+    - Reverse the postfix expression to get prefix expression
+16. Display prefix expression
+17. Stop

+---